emlun/factorio-blueprint-aligner/README.md

 - Use WASD keys to move absolute grid while holding blueprint

   This works well - you can even keep the entities in the same place on the map while moving the grid!
-  ...But it only for the natural blueprint orientation.
+  ...But it only works for the natural blueprint orientation.
   I haven't found a way to tell the rotation state of the cursor without placing the blueprint, so I can't cancel out the grid movement by counter-translating the entities.
   That makes the utility quite limited, and it's no fun to align a blueprint one or two tiles at a time.